Statewide Virtual Charter School Board votes to begin contract termination process against Epic Charter Schools

 This reportedly includes $6 million in payments and $3.3 million in loans from one school to the other without school board approval.

-Epic One-on-One, a virtual school, was founded in 2010 and is currently authorized by the Statewide Virtual Charter School Board, a small state agency.
+Epic One-on-One was founded in 2010 and is currently authorized by the Statewide Virtual Charter School Board.

-Any loss of sponsorship by Epic One-on-One could complicate all of Epic's operations, though, because all of Epic's Oklahoma teachers are employed there as area all of the administrators who support both schools, as well as Epic's California charter school.
+Any loss of sponsorship by Epic One-on-One could complicate all of Epic's operations, though, because all of Epic's Oklahoma teachers are employed there, as are all of the administrators who support both schools, as well as Epic's California charter school.

 Video: Statewide board beings contract termination proceedings against Epic Charter Schools.